 If you had food in your backpack it had to be taken out and put in a locked box away from the bears, otherwise

-We walked through the forest up to the elevated boardwalk, that was the viewing platform area which was a wooden walkway above the stream and the forest ground.
+We walked through the forest up to the elevated boardwalk, which was the viewing platform area which was a wooden walkway above the stream and the forest ground.
 This way we were safely away from the bears but close enough to see them.

 What happens on the bear watching tour?